mulesoft/api-policies/request-response-logging-without-filtering/README.md

 	  }
 	]

-**Note**: The endpoint settings for Cloudhub proxy must be of the RAML type in order for resource/method filtering to work.

 #### Configuration

 The policy configuration contains several input parameters:

 +  Log Payload - allows logging a message payload
 +  Log Analytics - allows logging analytics data
-+  Resource filter - controls the specific resource pattern on which the policy should be applied, e.g. */products* to log requests related to products resource exclusively.
-+  Method filter - controls the specific HTTP method pattern on which the policy should be applied, e.g. *GET* to log only GET requests.
 +  Log level - defines Logger level.
 Allowed values are:
 	+   DEBUG
 	+   WARN